 There are a few in the Yu-Gi-Oh!Trading Card Game — Ghostrick Catgirl, the two Nekogals and Thunder Nyan Nyan.
 The Thunder Nyan Nyan is depicted as a cat-girl playing drums.

 Thunder Nyan Nyan is most likely actually an oni, as her "ears" better resemble horns, and according to the myths, onis were known to wear tiger skins.

 "Catgirl" is a monster in the Munchkin spoof card game.
 The Munchkin catgirls are just as adorable as their anime counterparts, but also happen to be vicious cannibals who love to eat male adventurers.
 Most of the catgirl's attacks are standard Dungeons & Dragons attacks, with cutesy names-"Pounce" becomes "Pouncy-Poo", while "Rend" becomes "Rendy-Wendy".

 And there's also the "Catboi hireling" in the same game.
 A cute tigerstriped male in a loincloth, usable only by female characters.
 But he's on the player's side, not a monster.

-Cat people are also one of the "chimeras" in GURPS Technomancer.
+Cat people are also one of the "chimera" types in GURPS Technomancer.
 They look something like the Cat-Nuns in Doctor Who.
-Cat halflings however, resemble conventional catgirls.
+Cat halflings, however, resemble conventional catgirls.

 And if you find yourself angry with catgirls, you can always go ahead and Whack a Catgirl,